-- The M1 corridor and 690km of major roadsv - High levels of strategic rail connectivity, including stations on the East Coast Mainline and Midland Main Line.
-The Integrated Rail Plan includes proposals to strengthen this through electrification of the Midland Main Line and the HS2 Phase 2b eastern route

-- The emerging East Midlands 'Freeport' is the UK's only inland Freeport with different customs rules designed to attract national and international investment.
+- The M1 corridor and 690km of major roads^{xii} - High levels of strategic rail connectivity, including stations on the East Coast Mainline and Midland Main Line.
+The Integrated Rail Plan includes proposals to strengthen this through electrification of the Midland Main Line and the revised HS2 eastern route - The emerging East Midlands 'Freeport' is the UK's only inland Freeport with different customs rules designed to attract national and international investment.
 The freeport straddles three of the East Midlands counties including Leicestershire, Nottinghamshire and Derbyshire.
-The sites are strategically located with strong existing road and rail freight infrastructure connecting them to most other parts of the country more efficiently and quicker.
-There is significant room for growth across the sites which are strategically connected to regenerate key areas of deprivation. - Three enterprise zones at Markham Vale, Derby Infinity and Nottingham Boots site. - Nottingham Express Transit tram system
+The sites are strategically located with strong existing road and rail freight infrastructure connecting them to most other parts of the country more efficiently and quickly.
+There is significant room for growth across the sites which are strategically connected to regenerate key areas of deprivation. - Three enterprise zones at Markham Vale, Infinity Park Derby and Nottingham Boots site. - Nottingham Express Transit tram system